Creating Stencils

 Do you really need/want to repaint the cabinet?

-Making the stencils is not too difficult.
-Here's how I do it.
-First, take a good look at the machine you are considering repainting and ask yourself if it is worth it.
+Before making stencils, first take a good look at the machine you are considering repainting and ask yourself if it is worth it.
 There is no need to repaint a cabinet that isn't damaged or doesn't have severe paint loss.
 Most people don't mind some wear and tear and a few collectors actually prefer having a game in its original condition rather than restored.
-If you decide to repaint, then here is how I do it.

 Determine the Colors and application order